 After a great time in D.C., I headed North and West to Philly.
 Philly is another beautiful, historic city with lots to offer.
 I arrived in the afternoon, with few things more prevalent on my mind that getting a delicious, greasy, Philly cheesesteak.
 I headed to the (disputed) king of said meal, Pat's.
 Pat's has been a mainstay in Philly since 1920, and for good reason.
 Their service is sassy, food delicious, and the vibe is distinctly Philly.
 After satisfying my need for cheesy steaky goodness, I headed over to the West end of town to meet up with my hosts for the night, a couple of cool Drexel kids.
+I took my time touring around the historic area of Philly, trying to get a good sense what types of events had transpired on the very grounds I was walking.
+I toured most of the historic buildings, and although they were brimming with tourists (myself included of course :), they proved to be quite fun and interesting.
+Probably the coolest site (and the most popular) was the liberty bell.
+Talk about hundreds of years of history bundled into one monument, the bell is a symbol of American pride and freedom in so many ways.

 After making it through the maze of New York traffic, I arrived at my cousin Lisa's apartment in Manhattan near the park.
 We caught up, parked my car and headed for a delicious Italian meal at gorgeous restaurant minutes from her place.
 We came back, chatted for a while, and then I passed out, exhausted from a great day.
 I woke early the next day, and decided to take a stroll in Central Park.
 I knew it was vast, but two hours later I realized how HUGE it really is.
 After a nice long walk, I headed back to Lisa's place to grab a quick bite, and head out for the rest of the day.